AshwaniKottapalli/cte-assign/README.md

-# Group no. X Assignment:
+# Group no. 5 Assignment: